anquanscan/sec-tools/README.md

 [xss-injection](https://github.com/chi-wei-lien/xss-injection): In this video I covered how to perform cross site scripting (XSS), which basically allows attackers to have full control over a vulnerable website 😈.
 Just like always, this video is for educational purposes.
 If you do any illegal stuff you will get arrested 🚓!
 [singlefile](https://github.com/exploitmafia/singlefile): featured cs:go internal hack, one file and less than 1000 lines.
 [vpndemon](https://github.com/primaryobjects/vpndemon): Monitor a VPN connection on Linux and kill a process upon disconnect
 [Instagram-Hacker](https://github.com/importCTF/Instagram-Hacker): This is an advanced script for Instagram bruteforce attacks.
 WARNING THIS IS A REAL TOOL!
+[OnionBrowser](https://github.com/OnionBrowser/OnionBrowser): An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network